"...your body tenses, you stop breathing and

-He's the last man she'll trust and the only one who can save her.
+After he broke her heart, he's the last man she'll trust but the only one who can save her.

 Dingo Paddock kept his head down and his shoulders stooped as he swiped a threadbare sleeve across the sweat running into his eyes.
 Nighttime heat turned the layers of too-large, secondhand clothes into a furnace, but he’d chosen them as camo, as well as for mobility in a fight.
 The layers lent him the appearance of the homeless who wore everything they owned.

 Plus, the clothes concealed a Chris Reeve knife, ankle-holstered Glock 42, and a Sig Sauer 226 9mm in a shoulder holster.